What You Need to Know About the Baby Care Centers at Disney World

 3 – Epcot

-Epcot’s Baby Care Center is located between Future World and Mexico.
-Look for the low traffic bridge that jets out around the water as you walk from Future World to Mexico.
+Epcot’s Baby Care Center is located between the front of the park and Mexico.
+Look for the low-traffic bridge that jets out around the water as you walk from Test Track to Mexico.
 You will see signs for First Aid and the Baby Care Center.
 Whenever we go to the Epcot Baby Care Center, we feel like we’ve been invited to a secret location!
 It is off the regular walking path and seems to be the quietest, least crowded baby care center of them all.
 Strollers are to be parked outside before entering.
-Inside you will find the same spaces offered at the Magic Kingdom Baby Care Center, but all of them seem to be much larger.
+Inside, you will find the same spaces offered at the Magic Kingdom Baby Care Center, but they all seem much larger.
 Our tip for this one would be to enjoy the air-conditioned space.
 There is space for my husband and daughter to come with me if they want to rest.
 While they don’t come in the nursing space, they can sit in the area with a TV and enjoy a quiet moment while I nurse.
 They also have great restrooms for everyone in your family if needed.
 With space to spread out, this baby care center ranks in as our second favorite center.

 4 – Animal Kingdom

 Oh, baby!
-Finally, hands down our favorite Baby Care Center is at Animal Kingdom.
-We assume as the newest of the theme parks at Disney World, Imagineers heard parent’s requests and built this Baby Care Center accordingly.
+Finally, hands down, our favorite Baby Care Center is at Animal Kingdom.
+As the newest theme park at Disney World, Imagineers heard parents’ requests and built this Baby Care Center accordingly.
 This center is located in the middle of the park next to “Creature Comforts” and close to the Starbucks, which is rather convenient in our opinion!
-As you enter, you will see Cast Members ready to direct you as needed.
-In the entrance, space are the baby care items for purchase if required.
-Off to the left is an open space for sitting down and relaxing, which also has a TV for the little ones.
+You will see Cast Members ready to direct you as needed as you enter.
+In the entrance space are the baby care items for purchase if required.
+Off to the left is an open space for sitting down and relaxing, with a TV for the little ones.
 Keep walking straight, and you’ll enter what looks like a car lot of baby changing tables!
 Then our absolute favorite part – located around the large changing table room are several individual rooms.
 Each room has a changing table of its own and a rocking chair.
 Pick a room, shut the door, and make yourself at home with your baby.
 As a nursing mom, I love this space!
 The colors in the rooms are bright, but you can also turn off one of the lights if you are seeking a dimmer space.
 Plus, you will notice just how wonderfully cool it is in there when you need it the most.
 The best part is even in the busy months, this place never seems to get too busy, maybe because of its large size.
 We have even taken the stroller several times and navigated through the center with no issues.
-I’m fairly certain if I ever meet an Animal Kingdom Imagineer that had a hand in this design, I think they’ll get a hug or two from this happy mom!
+I’m fairly certain that if I ever meet an Animal Kingdom Imagineer with a hand in this design, I think they’ll get a hug or two from this happy mom!

 We hope this article helps you know what to expect out of the Baby Care Centers during your amazing trip to Disney World with your little mouse.
 Here is a great link to view locations and more details about the Baby Care Centers at Disney: https://disneyworld.disney.go.com/guest-services/baby-care-centers/.